STAKING & UNITS

 If I see a 1 unit bet, does it mean you're not as confident as a 3 unit bet?

-Not always, our units are a combination of the horse confidence and the odds as mentioned above, or the 'value' of the horse.
-The reason we put comments with our selections is for you to gauge our how confidence and why we have selected the horse.
-Let me give you an example on where we may use odds as the guide for staking rather than confidence.
+Not always, our units are a combination of our confidence in the selection, the edge (how much the selection is currently over our rated price) and the available odds as mentioned above.
+The reason we put comments with our selections is for you to gauge our confidence and why we have selected the horse.
+Let me give you an example on where we use available odds as the guide if the current price is similar to our rated price.

 1 unit x $6 odds = 6 unit return (5 unit profit)